microsoft/industry/fsi/docs/serviceEnablementFramework.md

  Each offering description in [this document](https://azure.microsoft.com/mediahandler/files/resourcefiles/microsoft-azure-compliance-offerings/Microsoft%20Azure%20Compliance%20Offerings.pdf) provides an up to date scope statement indicating which Azure customer-facing services are in scope for the assessment, as well as links to downloadable resources to assist customers with their own compliance obligations.
 Azure compliance offerings are grouped into four segments: globally applicable, US government, industry specific, and region/country specific.

-## Customer controls
+### Customer controls
 This section outlines the controls that are required by the customer to enable the FSI landing zones on Azure.

-## Service Enablement Framework

-As business units request to put workloads into Azure, it requires additional visibility into a workload to determine how to achieve appropriate levels of Governance, Security, and Compliance.
-When a new service is required that has not been onboarded, allowing the service needs to occur.
+### Control mapping
+This section provides a mapping of the controls to the Azure services.
+The mapping is based on the Azure services documentation and the Azure Security Benchmark.
+The mapping is not exhaustive and is intended to provide a starting point for your security assessment.

 The following table provides a framework to assess enterprise security readiness of Azure services.

 | Assesment                    | Category                                                              | Crtieria                                                                                                                                     |
 |------------------------------|-----------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|